View on GitHub

 For other project types:

-2. Add javac-oo-plugin.jar as compile or processor library.
+2. Add javac8-oo-plugin.jar as compile or processor library.

 3. Enable Annotation Processing: Menu File -> Settings -> Compiler -> Annotation Processing -> Enable annotation processing

-4. Make sure you use javac compiler in Settings -> Compiler -> Use compiler.
+4. Make sure you use javac compiler in Settings -> Java Compiler -> Use compiler.

 Android project in IDEA 12